-1.4 - Other CDL Rules
+1.4 Other CDL rules

-There are other federal and state rules that affect drivers operating CMVs in all states.
+There are other federal and state rules that affect drivers operating CMVs in all States.
 Among them are:

-You cannot have more than one license.
-If you break this rule, a court may fine you up to \$5,000 or put you in jail and keep your home state license and return any others.

-You must notify your employer within 30 days of conviction for any traffic violations (except parking).
-This is true no matter what type of vehicle you were driving.
+- You cannot have more than one license.
+If you break this rule, a court may fine you up to \$5,000 or put you in jail, keep your home state license and return any others. - You must notify your employer within 30 days of a conviction for any traffic violations (except parking).
+This is true no matter what type of vehicle you were driving. - You must notify your motor vehicle licensing agency within thirty days if you are convicted in any other jurisdiction of any traffic violation (except parking).